 This plays a major role in the extent of traction your 4 wheel drive has in both wet and dry conditions.
-A smooth surface will create a really slippery low traction condition for any vehicle, 2WD, AWD or 4WD.
+A smooth surface will create a really slippery low traction condition for any vehicle, 2WD, AWD, or 4WD.
 Highways are usually made of a coarser tarmac to provide maximum grip under most conditions.

 Speeding on a rainy day is just asking for trouble.
 It’s the number one killer in the winter season yet people fail to adhere to all the warnings.
 When the weather deteriorates and road surfaces are wet, decrease your speed immediately.
-It’s irrelevant of what the maximum legal speed is at that time since that could even be too fast for safe driving under challenging driving conditions.
+It’s irrelevant what the maximum legal speed is at that time since that could even be too fast for safe driving under challenging driving conditions.
 Increase your following distance and switch on your headlights when visibility is limited.
 Obey the guidelines from the traffic notices and listen out for any announcements about hazardous situations to avoid.
 Never speed in the rain.

 Does 4 wheel drive prevent Hydroplaning

 When it rains, the water on the road surface makes the road slicker and more slippery.
 The tarmac used in highways is designed to provide adequate levels of traction under most driving conditions i.e. wet weather, dry weather, snow.
 Also, most highways are designed at a slight angle to allow drain-off and prevent water build-up and dams of water collecting on roadways.
 Engineers are constantly coming up with improved methods to improve water drainage from highways.

 However, hydroplaning is still a realistic hazard, so let’s look at how we can avoid it and what to do when it happens to us.